udo-munk/z80pack/doc/README-asm.txt

 A maximum of 512 source files is allowed.
 If the file name of a source doesn't have an extension the default extension ".asm" will be appended.
 Source files have a maximum path length of 2048 characters.
-For relative paths an extension must be specified, because z80asm appends a default extension only when no '.' is found in the path.
+For relative paths an extension must be specified, because z80asm assumes, that the part after the last '.' of a path is an extension!

 Option f:
 Format of the output file: